xamarin/Xamarin.Social/GettingStarted.md

 PresentViewController (shareViewController, true, null);
 ```

-On Android, `GetShareUI` will give you an intent:
+On Android, `GetShareUI` gives you an intent:

 ```csharp
 var shareIntent = facebook.GetShareUI (this, item, result => {